Last Updated on July 5, 2023 by Ellen

 But Mazatlan was a fantastic place to meet and interact with kind local Mexican people — no trouble for us.

-Mazatlan, Mexico: better than Puerto Vallarta
+We think Mazatlan is better for expats than Puerto Vallarta

 Maybe one of these years we will spend six months in Mahahual, and six months in Mazatlan, with a break to visit friends in Guatemala.